nebulaOW/nebulaOW.github.io/_posts/2021-01-16-HintOrbMod.md

 ---
-title: "Nebula's Force Orb Order Mod for Hax Framework"
+title: "Hints & Force Orb Order Mod for Hax Framework"
 classes: wide
 excerpt: "A mod for Hax Framework to add hints and force the order of ability orbs."
 tags:
   - Tools
 ---

+A collaboration between nebula and Nooter.

 This mod requires Hax's Doomfist Parkour play template (CODE: KNEAT).